Tabebuia, also known as the Golden trumpet tree, is a genus of flowering plants mostly comprised of trees and large shrubs.

 - It should take up to eight weeks for the plant to take root.

-- It can then be transplanted outdoors or to a larger container.
+- It can then be transplanted outdoors or into a larger container.

 To propagate with seeds, collect the seeds from the pods after they turn brown and start to crack open.